 - Ocrelizumab (Ocrevus)

 You and your doctor will figure out which medicine is right for you.

 If you have a severe relapse, your doctor may prescribe corticosteroids.
-You may know them as steroids.
+You might also hear them called steroids.
 They’re strong meds that can shorten your relapse.
-You may get a high-dose medication through an IV, like methylprednisolone (Solu-Medrol), or a high dose in pill form, such as prednisone (Deltasone).
-Your doctor may have you try repository corticotropin (H.P.
+You could get a high-dose medication through an IV, like methylprednisolone (Solu-Medrol), or a high dose in pill form, such as prednisone (Deltasone).
+Or you might try repository corticotropin (H.P.
 Acthar).
-It can your body make more steroid hormones.
+It can help your body make more steroid hormones.

 Other drugs can treat symptoms that only affect some people with MS. Your doctor will know whether a medication is right for you based on your symptoms.
 For example:

 If you have vertigo or dizziness because of your MS, your doctor may prescribe meclizine (Antivert).

 If MS causes you pain, your doctor may give you medicines like: